Evryway/evryway.github.io/_posts/2016-3-26-Dev-Blog-Week-5.md

 to be some dinosaurs seen this week.

-Asta, all!
+Hasta, all!
 And a good Easter to you!